IITC-CE/ingress-intel-total-conversion/docs/core.rst

   An object, where the keys are layer names and their values are bools true if the layer is enabled.
 Should mirror the layer selector UI.

+  **Note:** The variable comment states that "you should use :function:`window.isLayerGroupDisplayed(name)` to check the [layer] status"

 .. function:: window.plugin()

   A noop function/namespace/"plugin framework".

+.. data:: window.bootPlugins

+  A list of hooks that should be called after IITC has finished booting.
+  Mostly used to initialise plugins. **Note:** These will not run if some blacklisted plugins are detected.